Finite potential well: Inside the box

-Here, A and B can be any complex numbers, and k can be any real number.
+where A and B can be any complex numbers, and k can be any real number.

 Outside the box

 For the region outside of the box, since the potential is constant, $V(x) = V_0$ and equation (1) becomes:

-There are two possible families of solutions, depending on whether E is less than $V_0$ (the particle is bound in the potential) or E is greater than $V_0$ (the particle is free).
+There are two possible families of solutions, depending on whether E is less than $V_0$ (the particle is in a bound state) or E is greater than $V_0$ (the particle is in an unbounded state).